Here are some tips to make photo time more fun, less hectic, and much more productive.

 Take lots of candid shots, not just posed pictures.
 The more the camera becomes an everyday item, the more relaxed your kids will feel in front of it.

-Get outside!
+- Get outside!
 Natural, shaded light is wonderful for catching some great shots.
-Plus, the outdoors offer lots of opportunity for happy distractions that can make for beautiful photographs.
+Plus, the outdoors offers lots of opportunity for happy distractions that can make for beautiful photographs.

 - If you have a fantasy photo in mind (their cutest outfit, the perfect backdrop, props), enlist a friend to help you capture their attention during the shoot.
 Dance, sing, wave toys around—whatever it takes!

 - Take some silly selfies!
 Although they won’t necessarily have a professional look, you’ll get some great shots just getting the giggles together.
 If you’ve got lots of little faces to get in the frame, consider investing in a selfie stick.